Quantum Algebraic Diversity: Single-Copy Density Matrix Estimation via Group-Structured Measurements: Structural Capacity and the von Neumann--Holevo Connection

 Von Neumann established that non-orthogonal quantum states permit richer encodings than orthogonal states, but Holevo's theorem limits how much of that richness is retrievable.
 In the QAD framework, the measurement basis selection problem, which basis should one measure in to learn the most about $\rho$ from a single copy, is precisely the quantum group matching problem.
 Non-orthogonal measurement bases (such as SIC-POVMs, which consist of $d^2$ non-orthogonal vectors) provide more algebraic views of the state than any orthogonal basis ($d$ vectors), at the cost of statistical overlap between outcomes.
 The Heisenberg-Weyl group generates the maximal number of non-orthogonal views ($d^2$) from a single fiducial, which is why SIC-POVMs achieve the highest single-copy fidelity in the QAD simulations.

 The set of mutually unbiased bases is the quantum group catalog: each MUB is a ``group'' for probing $\rho$, and the question ``which MUB reveals the most structure?'' is $G^* = \arg\min_G \delta_Q(G, \rho)$ in quantum language.
 This connects QAD to the active research area of optimal quantum state estimation~\cite{haah2017sample}, providing a group-theoretic criterion for adaptive POVM selection that complements the information-theoretic criteria in the existing literature.
+The group-selection criterion here, $G^* = \arg\min_G \delta_Q$, is unsupervised, operates on the covariance commutant, and uses a single observation; it is distinct from supervised group discovery over the regular representation that learns from a labeled dataset~\cite{hoyos2026gat}.